Highly available Pi-hole setup in Kubernetes with secure DNS over HTTPS DoH

 Kubernetes with K3s

-Install k3s w/ etcd, HAProxy, and keepalived to support high-availability
+Install k3s w/ etcd to support high-availability

 I've found this a dead simple, effective, and powerful way to start at home.
 K3s is an open-source, well-maintained, well-documented, compliant distribution of Kubernetes that is lightweight and designed to run on various hardware and environments...Including your old laptop or an ARM-based Raspberry Pi 4.
 I'm using a mix of Proxmox VMs running on some Dell hardware and 4 Raspberry Pi 4's running SSDs (not SD Cards).
 You can start like I did and use the k3s install script.